UhvKohl/blog-hugo-ukhi/content/authors/admin/_index.md

 title: Udhav Kohli
 role: null
 avatar_filename: avatar.png
-bio: I, as an aspiring physicist, hope to materialize the "Arc Reactor" to sovle the world's energy crisis.
+bio: I, as an aspiring physicist, hope to materialize the "Arc Reactor" to solve the world's energy crisis.
 My other interests include powerlifting and playing the guitar.
 social: